uynitsuj/team3128.github.io/students/index.md

 + Manages CAD and Design
 + Mediates communication between new and experienced members
 + Ensures that all new members are comfortable with the
-+ Works with Controls to ensure robot functionailty
++ Works with controls to ensure robot functionality

 **Head of Controls:**